mantidproject/mantid/Code/Mantid/docs/source/algorithms/DNSDetEffCorrVana-v1.rst

 .. warning::

     Normalization workspaces are created by the :ref:`algm-LoadDNSLegacy` algorithm.
-    It is responsibility of the user to take care about the same type of normalization for Vanadium and Background.
+    It is responsibility of the user to take care about the same type of normalization (monitor counts or run duration) for Vanadium and Background.

 3. Subtract Background from Vanadium: